SonnyBurnett/bs32/README.md

 # bs32
 (c) Taco Bakker

-Simple build server for continuous integration demo
+Simple build server for continuous integration demo.
+Installation:
+install Vagrant, Git and VirtualBox clone this repository cd to the directory with the Vagrantfile
+type: vagrant up

+***

 With this extremely simple setup you can do the following: